 It prioritised sentimentality and natural space, so inevitably, Romantic trends were reflected in garden design

 The Victorian era inspired a style of gardening that left a lasting impression on the landscape of British gardens.
-Follow these simple tips to create your own Victorian-style garden!
+Follow these simple tips to create your own Victorian garden design!

 When creating a Victorian garden, several popular culture references may come to mind.
 You may think of meandering hedges from Frances Hodgson Burnett’s The Secret Garden, or Monet’s series of water lily paintings.

 Indeed, both of these emblems provide a great basis for creating an authentic Victorian garden.
 These aesthetics were born out of a post-Romantic appreciation of natural life.

 Victorian garden design is intertwined with the Romantic era.
 Romanticism was a highly influential movement, circa 1800-1850, that influenced art, poetry and intellectual thinking.